ELIXIR-IIB-training/site/pages/training_courses/2024-01-30-Python_School_Intermediate_Module.md

 This module aims to achieve the following objectives:

 Identify the distribution of serogroups of isolates.
-1. Analyze the presence and distribution of antibiotic-resistance genes.
+1. Analyse the presence and distribution of antibiotic-resistance genes.
 2. Examine the presence and distribution of virulence genes.
 3. Perform isolate typing (using methods such as MLST and cgMLST) and identify any correlations.